JeeWeetje/lora-azure-iot-workshop/NodeJsToIotHub.md

 Creating an IoT Hub takes some time.
 Meanwhile, we will start with the app which will connect to the IoT Hub later on.

-## Connect to the IoT Hub and register the app like a device
+### Connect to the IoT Hub and register the app like a device

 ![alt tag](img/NodeJsToIotHub/Picture02-NodeJs-overview.png)

-Unlike event hubs, all devices that use an IoT hub must be individually registered, and use their own endpoint and shared access key to access the hub.
+All devices that use an IoT hub must be individually registered, and use their own 'endpoint' and shared access key to access the hub.
+So we have full control over all connected devices and the telemetry coming in.
 In this exercise, you will register a client device.

 ### Get the Hostname and Connection String for the Hub

 To register a client device, you must run a script that uses a connection with sufficient permissions to access the hub registry.
 In this case, you will use the built-in iothubowner shared access policy to accomplish this.

-1. Check the Azure portal.
+1. `Check` the Azure portal.
 The resource group and the IoT Hub should be created by now (otherwise, we were unable to send duty cycles information to it)

     ![alt tag](img/UwpToIotHub/azure-notifications-iothub.png)